hgscott/TASBEFlowAnalytics/README.md

 TASBE Flow Analytics is a flow cytometry analysis package.
 Documentation, templates, and the Excel user interface are stored in the [TASBE Tutorial project](https://github.com/TASBE/TASBEFlowAnalytics-tutorial) and in the [TASBE project website](https://tasbe.github.io/).

+An introductory tutorial on flow cytometry, calibration, and data interpretation can be found in the [iGEM Fluorescence Tutorials](https://github.com/iGEM-Measurement-Tools/Fluorescence-Tutorials).

 **If you make use of the TASBE Flow Analytics package, please cite the following publication:**